MarkPearlCoZa/Blog_General/_posts/2016-10-14-Staying-Engaged-when-Mobbing.md

 ### Is mobbing good for exploratory work?

-In my experience, mobbing is really good for exploratory work.
+In my experience, mobbing has been really good for exploratory work.
+Fundamentally, you have a bunch of people with different insights looking at the same problem at different angles - this doesn't seem any different from mobbing on normal programming work.
+When there is general consensus on what direction to go, it's relatively easy.
+The challenge is when everyone in the mob wants to go a different direction.
+At these times "thrashing" ensues,

 ### What we changed